Supernova bounds on new scalars from resonant and soft emission: Reabsorption and decay

 The impact of decays and reabsorption can be incorporated by multiplying the emission rate per unit volume and energy by an ``attenuation factor".
 This represents the probability, averaged over the solid angle of emission, of a produced scalar propagating out of the neutrinosphere.
 In a full 3-dimensional model the attenuation factor is given by

 where $C(\boldsymbol{r},\Omega)$ is the path from position $\boldsymbol{r}$ to the neutrinosphere, in the direction $\Omega$.
 Including this full expression in our results would be very computationally expensive, even with our assumption of spherical symmetry, due to the need to integrate over the position and energy of the emitted particles.
-Instead, we make the approximation of replacing the integral over the polar angle $\theta$ with the average of the two radial directions, $\theta = 0$ and $\theta = \pi$, which corresponds to assuming that half of the particles propagate radially inwards, and half propagate radially outwards.
+Instead, we make the approximation of replacing the integral over the polar angle $\theta$ with the average of the two radial directions, $\theta = 0$ and $\theta = \pi$, which corresponds to assuming that half of the particles propagate radially inwards, and half propagate radially outwards (for more sophisticated approaches see e.g. Refs.~\cite{Caputo:2022rca,Lucente:2022wai}).
 To validate this approximation we have carried out the full angular integration for a model protoneutron star of constant density and temperature, in which case the half-in half-out approximation only differed from the full result by $\mathcal{O}(1)$ factors, which we expect to be comparable to the other uncertainties in the trapping regime.
+Importantly, recent developments in the theory of core collapse supernovae suggest that the cooling phase is essentially asymmetric~\cite{Nagakura:2019tmy, Burrows:2020qrp, Vartanyan:2021dmy}, so that the assumption of spherical symmetry is in reality substantially violated; this means that even performing the full angular integration in our spherically symmetric supernova models would not necessarily improve the accuracy of the inferred constraints.

 The total power emitted from the protoneutron star into scalars is then given by the compact expression

 where the radius of the neutrinosphere is $R_\nu\approx 30$~km in the reference supernova model that we use, with an insignificant variation of $\mathcal{O}(1)$~km depending on the progenitor mass and the neutrino species considered.
 In principle, all that remains is to evaluate this expression, taking into account all production, absorption and decay channels as well as finite temperature and density effects such as Pauli-blocking.
 As discussed at the end of Section~\ref{sec: continuum production}, in order to obtain conservative constraints we calculate $\Gamma_{\rm prod}$ from $\Gamma_{\rm abs}$ via detailed balance.\footnote{One could argue that for the most conservative bounds we should also overestimate the reabsorption rate by first calculating the production rate using Eq.~\eqref{eqn: brem rate} and then using detailed balance to relate it to the absorption rate.
 However, reabsorption will predominantly occur in the less degenerate outer regions where the complications of combining the no-recoil approximation and Pauli-blocking can be ignored.}